Natural calamities and Sindh

 Over the years, locals have only seen an increase in their daily struggle.
 When they are safe from natural calamities, the manmade hazards come in the way of their prosperity.
+People are suffocating as there is no one listening to their concerns and miseries.
 The government has failed to react and respond quickly.

 SARFRAZ SOOMRO,